muehlefeldt/unity-machine-learning/basic_rl_env/log.md

 * More steps also with memory.
 * Now running for 2e6 steps.
 * Compare against run 04.
 Rerun 04 with more steps.
+* Reward was very unstable.

+## 07BasicEnvPpo
+* Rerun of 04: No memory but more steps.
+2e6 steps again used as in 05.
+* How does the reward compare to 06 and 04?

 ## Next
 * Introduce rotation (control signal and sensor data)?
+* Increase number of training areas.